prodanlabs/karmada-examples/README.md

-# karmadactl
+# karmada-examples

-karmada cli tool
+`karmada-examples `is Functional example of karmada

+- [x] karmada-custom-controller-manager

-The tool is being refactored, so stay tuned.
+`karmadactl` is still being implemented...